karthikbhargavan/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 The logical handshake layer consists of handshake messages that are reconstructed following the instructions in the template.
-At this layer, predefined extensions are reintroduced, truncated Random values are extended, and all information is prepared to enable the cryptographic handshake and any import or export of key material and configuration.
+At this layer, predefined extensions are reintroduced, Random values are reconstructed, and all information is prepared to enable the cryptographic handshake and any import or export of key material and configuration.